leartbeqiraj1/github-llm-agent/README.md

 Example 1:
 ```
-node client-with-openai.js "How many commits does my openai-integration-with-mcp-server-github repo have that is under my username leartbeqiraj1?"
+node client-with-openai.js "How many commits does my github-llm-agent repo have that is under my username leartbeqiraj1?"
 ```

 Example 2: